Lose Weight and Keep It Off---Walk and Eat Well

 - exercise our heart and body to keep great blood supply flowing to you

 This is a partial list of his suggestions.
-They are found on 237 of his book.
+They are found on page 237 of his book.

 Getting brain healthy is a total commitment to mind, body, soul.